 So do free conference calls exist?
 And if they do, how can it be possible?
 Well, the first answer is very simply: yes, they do.
 A great example of a totally free conference calling service, with no sign up is WHYPAY?.
 To get your free conference call room, all you have to do is hit the Big Green Button on the homepage, www.whypay.net.
-There’s no need to enter your details, or even provide an email address, and certainly no inputting debit card details in case future payment is necessary.
-Once you’ve pressed the button, the job’s done: your room number and secure PIN are generated, and the room is yours to keep to dial into as frequently as you like.
+There’s certainly no inputting debit card details or any kind of payment information.
+Once created your first conference room, the job’s done: your room number and secure PIN are presented to you, and the room is yours to keep to dial into as frequently as you like.
 And don’t worry, the conference call room is extremely secure.
 And if you don’t believe me, ask the conference call experts.
 Of course, if you do want to make a (still totally free) account to access features like automatic conference call invites for your guests, you can do that too.

 The second question is slightly more complex.
 There are basically two parts to answering it: firstly, how can it be free for you to place a call?
 And secondly, how can any company afford to give out free conference calls, and be making any money at all?